Ashwagandha: Benefits, Uses, and Side Effects

 Potential benefits

-Ashwagandha has several potent bioactive constituents.
+Ashwagandha has several potent biologically active constituents.
 Among these, withanolides, which are naturally occurring steroidal lactones, take center stage [6].
-Specifically, withaferin A and withanolide D have been found to be the primary drivers behind ashwagandha’s various health benefits [7].
+Withaferin A and withanolide D are the main compounds thought to give ashwagandha its health benefits.
+[7].

-While the herb contains many alkaloids, saponins, and amino acids [8], it’s the withanolides that are most interesting to modern researchers.
+The herb has many alkaloids, saponins, and amino acids [8].
+However, researchers find the withanolides the most interesting.
 These compounds modulate pathways in the human body in a way that may impact health outcomes.

 Understanding the interplay of withanolides with physiological systems sheds light on ashwagandha’s enduring presence in traditional medicine.
 Ashwagandha’s reported health benefits primarily include reduced stress and anxiety, improved cognitive and neurological function, and enhanced immune function.